Counselling for adults in Chester, Cheshire. Online nationwide

 How long does grief last?
 Society tends to downplay this grief, expecting it to diminish quickly, yet research indicates that mourning for our animal companions can persist for months or even years.
 When we love, we will grieve and there is no rules on how long that should or will be.

-For my dissertation, I explored the importance of integrating pet loss into counselling services.
+For my masters dissertation, I explored the importance of integrating pet loss into counselling services.
 I delved into the human-animal bond, our emotional attachment to pets, and the benefits they bring to our lives.
 I also examined the impact of grief, its duration, and the concept of disenfranchised grief—feeling marginalized in our mourning process.
 Additionally, I investigated methods for maintaining bonds, circumstances surrounding pet loss, and the role of counselling in providing grief support.
 (Photo credit: Morar)

 I have recently done a live with Colleen Kersey, looking at this question